machitgarha/machitgarha/README.md

 ## Things I Refuse to Work With

--   **Windows (10):** I don't want to say aloud to Microsoft what is being done on my system.
+-   **Windows:** I don't want to say aloud to Microsoft what is being done on my system.
 Yes, privacy matters.
 Updating is a mess there.
 PowerShell or even WSL2 is not comparable to Bash.
 Sometimes even I prefer Gnome UX against Windows's.
 And let's face the facts: I've addicted to my system, and there is little thing I cannot do here (if any).

 -   **Ubuntu:** Not that unusable, but it was really unstable in my experience.
 I had problems with AppArmor that the system didn't even boot, for example.

+-   **NVIDIA:** Not a new trend among Linux users.
+If you're not aware, just search the web.

 ## Find Me